Ugits/Random-Practices-Java/README.md

 # Java Practices ☕️

-This is some of my work learning basics of programing an Java programing Also introducing myself to GitHub and expanding my knowlage!
+This is some of my work learning basics of programing an Java programing /n \n Also introducing myself to GitHub and expanding my knowlage!

 ## Let me know 📣